sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 <p style="margin-left: 20px">showonly:about;bluetooth

-If the policy is not specified, the behavior will be that no pages are affected.
+<p style="margin-left: 20px">If the policy is not specified, the behavior will be that no pages are affected.
 If the policy string is formatted incorrectly, it will be ignored entirely (i.e. treated as not set) to prevent the machine from becoming unserviceable if data corruption occurs.
 Note that if a page is already hidden for another reason, then it will remain hidden even if it is in a "showonly:" list.

 <p style="margin-left: 20px">The format of the PageVisibilityList value is as follows: